 I woke up this morning and couldn’t get out of bed.
 The sun was still down, and no one in my household was awake (except maybe my kitten).
 It was dark and cold in my room, and there was nothing that motivated me to get out of bed and prepare for the day.
 I have an hour-long commute to work and much of it is traffic and waiting at stoplights.
-Aside from my new-ish car (that I borrow) fighting to heat up its insides, there’s that dry slush that sprays up from the car in front of me that threatens to blind me, and send me off course.
+Aside from the car fighting to heat up its insides, there’s that dry slush that sprays up from the car in front of me that threatens to blind me, and send me off course.
 My windshield wipers persistently squeegie off the muck until the next 15 seconds when more slush kicks up.
 I get to the office and the hunger in my stomach makes me want to pig out on the box of Oreo cookies I brought with me (d’onnn judge) BUT I don’t because I’m practicing this self-control thing.
 I fix a breakfast in the kitchen after saying good morning to the two other early birds in the office.
 Back at my desk, I sip an overly sweet almond-creamer coffee, and squint at the calendar wondering why it isn’t Friday yet.
 I write for the next eight hours until my wrists ache and the clock strikes three, before making my way home in equally as much traffic as my commute to work.
 Next day, repeat.

 What’s the Point?

 It’s no wonder we struggle to stay positive, motivated, and passionate.
 If the seven to three weekday routine was all I had, I would wonder what the purpose of living was too.
 The struggle is real.
 We work to live, and live to work–it’s the only way to get by with our bills, emergencies, daily expenses, and lifestyles.
 If you’re not taking time to step out of the cycle, you’ll get lost in the worries of money, miss the point of life, or get depressed.
 Neither of those results are things we want, so what do we do about it?